14. Backend / Services

 Occurring Events which trigger Data Load

-Now after a ServiceConnector has been configured in object.json
+Now after a ServiceConnector has been configured in object.json, it must be

 After it has been connected, any systems fired event will cause the connected service to re-trigger data load.